-With exception of the total number of places in private accommodation, all figures above refer strictly to the federal centres, as it is not possible to provide figures on the number of apartments and houses used at provincial level to accommodate asylum seekers.
+With exception of the total number of places in private accommodation, all figures above refer strictly to the federal centres (if not explicitly stated otherwise), as it is not possible to provide figures on the number of apartments and houses used at provincial level to accommodate asylum seekers.
 Asylum seekers are accommodated in facilities of different size and capacity.
 A quota system requires the federal provinces to provide places according to their population.

-Each of the 9 federal provinces has a department responsible for administering Basic Care.
-This department searches suitable accommodation places, and concludes contracts with NGOs or landlords, owners of hotels or inns, to provide a certain number of places and Basic Care provisions.
+Each of the 9 federal provinces has a department in the regional government responsible for administering Basic Care.
+These departments search suitable accommodation places, and conclude contracts with NGOs or landlords, owners of hotels or inns, to provide a certain number of places and Basic Care provisions.
 Regular meetings of the heads of the provincial departments and the Ministry of Interior take place to evaluate the functioning of the Basic Care system and the level of financial compensation for the federal provinces.
-According to the Basic Care agreement between the State and the federal provinces, the latter have to cover 40% of the expenditures, while the Ministry has to pay 60% of the costs.
-This share of the Ministry of Interior could rise to 100% if an asylum application is not processed within due time).
+According to the Basic Care agreement between the State and the federal provinces, the latter have to cover 40% of the expenditures, while the Federal Ministry has to pay 60% of the costs.
+This share of the Ministry of Interior could rise to 100% if an asylum application is not processed within due time.
+After 6 months 100% of the accommodation costs of the provinces are covered by the Ministry.

 Federal reception capacity